 from the window that appear choose: Open With

 that, in Window 7, is in the directory:

 Do the same for file: .cproject

-Now double click on .project and from the ATOLLIC window that appear choose your working directory, in our case is: E:\0_F0lib_v190
+Now double click on .project and from the ATOLLIC window that appear choose your working directory (the directory where you unzipped the library), in our case is: E:\0_F0lib_v190

 and press OK